Sumanthahakkare/sql_data_warehouse-project/README.md

 -

-- 🗂️ Data Model Overview
+-** 🗂️ Data Model Overview

-This project follows a star schema design in the Gold Layer, consisting of one central fact table and two supporting dimension tables.
+This project follows a star schema design in the Gold Layer, consisting of one central fact table and two supporting dimension tables.**

 **⭐ gold_fact_sales (Fact Table)**
 Stores transactional sales data.